 To know about the assumptions considered for the study download the pdf brochure

-Kongsberg is a Norway-based technology company operating across four business segments: Defence & Aerospace, Maritime, Discovery, and Digital.
-It develops and supplies advanced systems for defense, maritime operations, energy, and digital industries.
-The Defence & Aerospace unit provides technologies for command, control, and surveillance, while the Maritime division delivers equipment and automation systems for commercial and naval vessels.
-The Digital business focuses on data-driven industrial software to improve operational performance.
-The Discovery segment specializes in subsea and ocean technologies, including acoustic, navigation, and positioning systems, and an autonomous underwater vehicle (AUV) portfolio such as the HUGIN family for seabed mapping and surveillance, and the MUNIN series for offshore survey and inspection.
-These systems support environmental monitoring, subsea infrastructure assessment, and military operations.
-The company operates in nearly 40 countries, employs about 14,600 people, and is 50.004% owned by the Norwegian government through the Ministry of Trade, Industry and Fisheries.
+Kongsberg is a Norwegian technology company with four divisions: Defence & Aerospace, Maritime, Discovery, and Digital.
+Kongsberg Defence & Aerospace provides defense technologies, including command, control, and surveillance systems.
+Kongsberg Maritime supplies equipment and automation systems for commercial and naval vessels.
+Kongsberg Digital offers data-driven industrial software for operational optimization.
+Kongsberg Discovery focuses on subsea and ocean technologies, producing acoustic, navigation, and positioning systems, including AUVs.
+The company’s AUV portfolio includes the HUGIN family, used for seabed mapping, research, and defense surveillance, as well as the MUNIN series, designed for offshore survey and inspection.
+These systems are used in environmental monitoring, subsea infrastructure assessment, and military operations.
+Kongsberg operates in nearly 40 countries, employs around 14,600 people, and is 50.004% owned by the Norwegian government through the Ministry of Trade, Industry, and Fisheries.

-Saipem S.p.A. is an Italy-based engineering and construction company that delivers onshore and offshore infrastructure for the energy and industrial sectors.
-Its operations span project design, engineering, procurement, installation, and maintenance of pipelines, subsea systems, processing facilities, and complex energy-related structures.
-The company uses its offshore construction and installation fleet to support field development, subsea intervention, and inspection tasks across deepwater and shallow-water environments.
-Within underwater operations, Saipem employs a range of remotely operated vehicles and autonomous underwater systems to support inspection, survey, trenching, and construction activities.
-Its ROV portfolio includes work-class systems used for subsea installation, maintenance, and intervention, while its autonomous underwater vehicles support pipeline inspection, seabed mapping, and environmental surveys.
-These systems are integrated into Saipem’s broader subsea engineering and field-support services, which include system integration, operational planning, data acquisition, and lifecycle maintenance for offshore projects.
+Saipem is an Italian engineering and construction company that delivers onshore and offshore infrastructure for the energy and industrial sectors.
+Its operations span project design, engineering, procurement, installation, and maintenance of pipelines, subsea systems, processing facilities, and energy-related structures.
+The company uses its offshore construction and installation fleet to support field development, subsea intervention, and inspection tasks across deep- and shallow-water environments.
+In underwater operations, Saipem employs a range of remotely operated vehicles and autonomous underwater systems to support inspection, survey, trenching, and construction activities.
+Its ROV portfolio includes work-class systems used for subsea installation, maintenance, and intervention, while its AUVs support pipeline inspection, seabed mapping, and environmental surveys.
+These systems are integrated into the company’s broader subsea engineering and field-support services, which include system integration, operational planning, data acquisition, and lifecycle maintenance for offshore projects.

 Market Ranking